Security proofs for practical QKD: variations, techniques, gaps, and limitations: Definitions and Notation

 \paragraph*{Expected key rates.} This approach can be used for both fixed-length and variable-length protocols.
 The idea is to compute the \emph{expected value} of the key rate under the honest behaviour, which serves as a way to quantify how much key we expect to get in that case.
 In particular, for fixed-length protocols the expected key rate is simply $\Pr[\Oacc] \lfixed$ (with $\Pr[\Oacc]$ computed on the honest behaviour), which is lower than the key length $\lfixed$ it produces when it accepts.\\

 In light of the above, we highlight that to quantify the performance of a fixed-length protocol, it does \emph{not} suffice to focus solely on the key length $\lfixed$ it produces when it accepts, since that does not address the question of whether it is likely to ever accept.
 Instead, one has to account for the accept probability in the honest case in some form, for instance via the completeness parameter or the expected key rate.
+We discuss these aspects in greater detail in \cref{subsubsec:choosingacceptancethreshold}.

 \begin{remark} We emphasize that the assumed honest behaviour is \emph{only} relevant for discussing completeness or expected key rates.
 It does not affect in any way the \emph{security} properties discussed in \cref{subsec:securitydefn}, which are completely independent of this honest behaviour. \end{remark}